 Cadbury is the UK's best-known and most loved chocolate brand.
-After several years of rolling change, during which the former Cadbury Schweppes plc cut loose its drinks business in order to establish itself as the world's biggest confectioner, the company finally fell victim to consolidation within the industry.
+After several years of rolling change, during which the former Cadbury Schweppes plc cut loose its drinks business in order to establish itself as the world's biggest confectioner, the business finally fell victim to consolidation within the global industry.
 It was toppled from the top spot as #1 confectioner by the acquisition of Wrigley by Mars, and soon afterwards was itself the target of a hostile takeover by US food giant Kraft.
-Following completion of that deal in summer 2010, the company's extensive chocolate, candy, gum and mints portfolio was consolidated into Kraft's existing divisions.
-As a result, the Cadbury's masterbrand now rubs shoulders with Milka, Toblerone and Terry's brands, making the merged business joint leader in global confectionery alongside Mars/Wrigley.
-In 2012, Kraft's snacks and confectionery divisions were spun out into a new global giant under the name Mondelez International.
+Following completion of that deal in 2010, the company's extensive chocolate, candy, gum and mints portfolio was consolidated into Kraft's existing divisions.
+Two years later, Kraft's snacks and confectionery divisions were themselves spun out into a new global giant under the name Mondelez International.
+As a result, the Cadbury's masterbrand now rubs shoulders with Milka, Toblerone and other brands, making the merged business joint leader in global confectionery alongside Mars/Wrigley.

 Which agencies handle advertising for Cadbury?
 Find out more from the Adbrands Account Assignments database